jon-harper/E34M1/docs/assembly/hotend.md

 | *Lock washer, M3* | 4 |

 ## Steps

-!!! note
-    Stock EVA hotend mounts come with the M2.5 screw holes blocked by a single layer.
-Use a screwdriver or other small object to puncture holes for the M2.5 screws.

-    This is not necessary for E34M1 native hotend mounts.

 !!! tip "Tip: Fan Direction"
     The 40mm fan should blow *towards* the hotend.
 A fan's airflow direction is usually the side with the manufacturer's sticker on it.